jamescherti/easysession.el/README.md

 ```

 ### How to create custom load and save handlers for non-file-visiting buffers

+**Note:** The code below is provided for illustrative purposes to show how to create a custom EasySession extension.
+To persist and restore the scratch buffer, use the `easysession-scratch` extension (`extensions/easysession-scratch.el`) instead of the example below.

 EasySession is customizable.
 Users can implement their own handlers to manage non-file-visiting buffers, enabling the creation of custom functions for restoring buffers.